 These are commonly missed items that can impact your total tax liability.
 Avoid having to file an amended return by waiting for all relevant documentation.3.
 File a timely return

 The tax filing deadline this year is April 15th.
 If you cannot file your return on time, you may request an extension.
 Remember, the extension to file is not an extension to pay a balance due.
 If you cannot pay the full amount of taxes you owe, you should still file your return by the deadline and pay as much as you can to avoid penalties and interest.4.
 If you have a balance due – know your payment options

 If you have a balance due on your federal tax return, you have payment options.
 Contact the IRS immediately at 1-800-829-1040 or visit irs.gov/Payments

 to review your options.
 You may qualify for a short-term extension, an installment agreement, or an offer in compromise.

 For a balance due on your North Carolina tax return, contact your nearest NCDOR service center

-The Earned Income Tax Credit (EITC) is both a federal and state income tax credit that benefits low-to-moderate-income working families.
-Families with income of $52,000 or less may be eligible for a federal credit of up to $6,044.
-The state credit is equal to 5% of the federal credit amount.
+The Earned Income Tax Credit (EITC) is a federal income tax credit that benefits low-to-moderate-income working individuals.
+Single or married couples with income of $52,427 or less may be eligible for a federal credit of up to $6,143.

-To see if your family is eligible or to get more information, visit the EITC website
+To determine if you are eligible or to get more information, visit the EITC website

 or call 1-800-829-1040.